 Here are my tips for getting into exercise–and making it stick–despite your mental illness:

-Rome wasn’t built in a day, and your muscles won’t be either
+Rome wasn’t built in a day, and neither will your muscles

 In other words: take it one day at a time.
 Don’t worry about any other workout except the one you’re about to do today.